-- Set long-term step goals.
+Set long-term step goals.
 Think about your overall fitness and activity goals.
 Your short-term goals are the building blocks to these long-term goals.
 A long-term goal may be walking 10,000 steps a day, or about 5 miles (8 kilometers), several times a week as part of your new daily routine.
+Or it might be to walk briskly for 30 minutes, five days a week.
 You may also want to set a goal of walking faster as your fitness level improves.

 Track your progress.
 To see how you're doing, monitor your progress over time.
 Your tracker may or may not have a memory function to track your steps on a weekly or monthly basis.

 You can choose to use that feature or record your steps in a log of your own making.
 Or upload the information digitally to your computer or mobile device.
 Tracking your progress can help you see whether you're meeting your goals and when it may be time to set fresh goals.

 Keep your doctor in the loop

 If you have any health issues, have been inactive or are very overweight, be sure to talk to your doctor before starting a new fitness program.
 Your doctor can help you set realistic goals based on your fitness level and any health issues you may have.